101dotxyz/GPTeam/README.md

 1. Clone the project repository to your local machine
 2. Move to the repository: `cd multiagent-gpt`
 3. Run `python setup.py` to check your environment setup and configure it as needed
 4. Update the environment variables in `.env` with your API Keys.
 You will need an OpenAI API key, which you can obtain [here](https://platform.openai.com/account/api-keys).
-Supplying additional API keys will enable the use of other tools
+Supplying API keys for optional services will enable the use of other tools.
-5. Launch the world simulation by running `poetry run world`
+5. Launch the world by running `poetry run world`

-Now you can observe the world simulation in action and watch as the agents interact with each other, working together to accomplish their assigned directives.
+Now you can observe the world in action and watch as the agents interact with each other, working together to accomplish their assigned directives.

 ## Changing the world